cobalt-language/cobalt-language.github.io/mdbook/cobalt-docs/src/introduction.md

 ```
 By default, `cargo` builds the `dev` profile which is unoptimized and intended for testing/development.
 You can build release by adding the `--release` flag, e.g. `cargo build --release`.

-Depending on how you installed LLVM, you may get compilation error mentioning missing `LLVM_SYS_150_PREFIX` and `LLVM_SYS_15_PREFIX`.
+Depending on how you installed LLVM, you may get compilation error mentioning missing `LLVM_SYS_150_PREFIX` and `LLVM_SYS_15_PREFIX` (or the `16` counterparts).
 Both of these environment variables should be set to point to where you installed LLVM.
 You can export these environment variables (so they are set globally) or export them directly to `cargo`.
 For example, if I installed LLVM in my home directory, I could do this:
 ```
 > LLVM_SYS_150_PREFIX=~/llvm-15.0.0/ LLVM_SYS_15_PREFIX=~/llvm-15.0.0/ cargo build
 ```